Social Justice Leadership Certificate

 - Completion of the Social Justice Leadership Certificate Program students will receive a notation on their Engagement Record.

-- We are now accepting applications for the Social Justlice Leadership Certificate Program.
-Applications will be open from August 10, 2018 through September 18, 2018.
+- We are now accepting applications for the Social Justice Leadership Certificate Program.
+Applications will open in the summer of 2019.
 Please click on the link "Social Justice Leadership Certificate Program" to apply!

 If you have questions, please contact Multicultural Student Engagement at email@example.com